-Current Year (2013-14) Previous Year (2012-13) (i) Number of meetings held by the Remuneration Committee during the financial year and remuneration paid to its members.
-With effect from 01.09.2013 sitting fees of Rs.15000/- to members per meeting (ii) Number of employees having received a variable remuneration award during the financial year. paid to any employees during Number and total amount of signon awards made during the financial year.
-NIL Details of guaranteed bonus, if any, paid as joining / sign on bonus.
-NIL Details of severance pay, in addition to accrued benefits, if any.
-NIL
+Current Year (2014-15) Previous Year (2013-14) (g) uneration Committee during the cial year and remuneration paid to its Three Sitting fees of ₹15000/- to each non-whole time Director members per meeting attended. (h) (i) Number of employees having received a variable remuneration award during the financial year.
+One No variable remuneration paid to any employees during the financial year 2013-14. (ii) Number and total amount of sign-on awards made during the financial year.
+Nil Nil (iii) Details of guaranteed bonus, if any, paid as joining / sign on bonus Nil Nil (iv) Details of severance pay, in addition to accrued benefits, if any.
+Nil Nil

-(iii) Total amount of outstanding deferred remuneration, split into cash, shares and share-linked instruments and other forms.
-NIL Total amount of deferred remuneration paid out in the financial year.
-NIL NIL (iv) Breakdown of amount of remuneration awards for the financial year to show fixed and variable, deferred and nondeferred.
-Fixed: 0.53 Variable: NIL Fixed: 0.48 Variable: NIL (v) Total amount of outstanding deferred remuneration and retained remuneration exposed to ex post explicit and / or implicit adjustments.
-NIL Total amount of reductions during the financial year due to ex- post explicit adjustments.
-NIL Total amount of reductions during the financial year due to ex- post implicit adjustments.
-NIL
+(i) (i) Total amount of outstanding deferred Nil Nil

+remuneration, split into cash, shares

+and share-linked instruments and other

+forms.

+(ii) Total amount of deferred remuneration paid out in the financial year.
+Nil Nil

+(j) Break kdown of amount of remuneration Fixed: Rs.0.53 crore Fixed: Rs.
+0.53 crore

+award ds for the financial year to show fixed Variable: Rs.0.0323crore for Variable: NIL

+and v ariable, deferred and non-deferred. the year 2013-14 was paid during the year under report.

+(k) (i) Total amount of outstanding deferred Nil Nil

+remuneration and retained

+remuneration exposed to ex post

+explicit and / or implicit adjustments.

+(ii) Total amount of reductions during the Nil Nil

+financial year due to ex- post explicit

+adjustments.

+(iii) Total amount of reductions during the Nil Nil

+financial year due to ex- post implicit

+adjustments.